Ricardomol/pazdera.github.io/_posts/2015-08-17-the-future-of-open-source.md

 Seeing a person at work on an open source project gives you much better idea of how good they are than having them reverse a binary tree on a whiteboard.

-On the other side, many engineers will recognise the value of working in the open.
+On the other side, many engineers will recognize the value of working in the open.
 Being able to contribute to open source projects gives you an opportunity to work outside your team, break the stereotype and learn from people you would have otherwise never met, often very good programmers.
 Being able to build a